pantheon-systems/documentation/source/docs/articles/architecture/edge/varnish/caching-advancedtopics.md

 ## Ignoring GET Parameters

-For the purposes of caching, Varnish ignores any GET parameter that is prefixed with two underscores to be compatible with services such as AdWords.
-The double-underscore prefix for params and cookies which can be ignored by the backend is an emerging standard.
+For the purpose of optimizing cache hits for identical content, Varnish ignores any GET parameter prefixed with `__` (two underscores) or `utm_` in determining the cache key.
+This optimization is compatible with services such as Google Analytics and AdWords that use these query parameters solely for tracking and do not alter the page content returned by the application server.
+The double-underscore prefix for params and cookies which can be safely ignored by the backend is considered to be a standard convention.

-For example, <tt>?__dynamic_id=1234</tt> would be ignored, but <tt>?dynamic_id=1234</tt> and <tt>?_dynamic_id</tt> would be considered distinct pages.
+For example, <tt>?__dynamic_id=1234</tt> is ignored, while <tt>?dynamic_id=1234</tt> and <tt>?_dynamic_id</tt> are considered distinct pages.

-Query keys will still be passed to the application server, but the values will be changed to PANTHEON\_STRIPPED to indicate that the URL is being altered.
+The query parameters will still be passed to the application server, however the values will be replaced with `PANTHEON\_STRIPPED` to indicate that cache optimization is in effect for this parameter.
+Avoid using these parameters in ways that alter content in the response.
 For more information, see [PANTHEON\_STRIPPED parameters](/docs/articles/architecture/edge/pantheon_stripped-get-parameter-values).

 ## External Authentication (e.g. Facebook login)